Shumin Zhai

-Shumin Zhai (Chinese simplified: 翟树民) (born 1961) is a Chinese-born American Canadian Human–computer interaction (HCI) research scientist and inventor.
+Shumin Zhai (Chinese simplified: 翟树民) (born 1961) is a Chinese-born American Canadian human–computer interaction (HCI) research scientist and inventor.
 He is known for his research specifically on input devices and interaction methods, swipe-gesture-based touchscreen keyboards, eye-tracking interfaces, and models of human performance in human-computer interaction.
 His studies have contributed to both foundational models and understandings of HCI and practical user interface designs and flagship products.
 He previously worked at IBM where he invented the ShapeWriter text entry method for smartphones, which is a predecessor to the modern Swype keyboard.
 Dr. Zhai's publications have won the ACM UIST Lasting Impact Award and the IEEE Computer Society Best Paper Award, among others, and he is most known for his research specifically on input devices and interaction methods, swipe-gesture-based touchscreen keyboards, eye-tracking interfaces, and models of human performance in human-computer interaction.
-Dr. Zhai is currently a principal scientist at Google where he leads and directs research, design, and development of human-device input methods and haptics systems.
+Dr.Zhai currently serves as Principal scientist and Director of Gboard and Interaction Methods at Google where he leads and directs research, design, and development of human-device input methods and haptics systems.

 Education

-Born in Harbin, China in 1961, Dr. Zhai received his bachelor's degree in Electrical Engineering in 1982, and his master's degree in Computer Science in 1984 from Xidian University.
-After that, he served on the faculty of the Northwest Institute of Telecommunication Engineering (now Xidian University) in Xi'an, China where he taught and conducted research in computer control systems until 1989.
+Born in Harbin, China in 1961, Dr. Zhai received his bachelor's degree in Electrical Engineering in 1982, and his master's degree in Computer Science in 1984 from Northwest Institute of Telecommunication Engineering.
+After that, he served on the faculty of the Northwest Institute of Telecommunication Engineering in Xi'an, China where he taught and conducted research in computer control systems until 1989.
 In 1995, received his PhD degree in Human Factors Engineering at the University of Toronto.